Volunteering

 Programs include:

-• Distress Line: providing emotional support and encouragement, suicide risk assessment and prevention, as well as community resource and information referrals.
+• Distress Line: Provides emotional support and encouragement, suicide risk assessment and prevention, as well as community resource and information referrals.

 Dundas Community Services Friendly Calling